 Troutman Sanders Offices of Atlanta - Photo courtesy of Office Snapshots

 Troutman Sanders is a fast-growing law firm that now has more than 1,100 attorneys in 23 offices.
 When the company built its new headquarters, it was 100,000 square feet smaller than the previous building.
 Looking at past space utilization, the firm’s leaders decided it didn’t need as many private offices, and it didn’t need different sizes for partners versus associates.
 It opted for a more open concept with uniformly-sized private offices around the perimeter so the smaller space would serve their needs, no matter who was in the office.
 It also standardized the office furniture.

 An example of phone booths to better utilize space.

 - Photo courtesy of Office Snapshots

 Having the right mix of collaborative and private spaces is critical to a great employee experience.
 Yet the conference rooms most organizations have available aren’t meeting the needs of their employees.
 With the goal of improving conference room utilization, a global organization used sensors to study usage patterns.
-It discovered 75% of conference room usage was for single-person meetings.
+It discovered 75 percent of conference room usage was for single-person meetings.